heathykeithy/babylon-react/README.md

 ## This app runs using WebGPU
 WebGPU is the soon to be the new standard for web-based graphic applications

+If your browser or GPU is incompatible, the app will fallback to WebGL

 > WebGPU is an API that exposes the capabilities of GPU hardware for the Web.
 The API is designed from the ground up to efficiently map to (post-2014) native GPU APIs.
 WebGPU is not related to WebGL and does not explicitly target OpenGL ES.
 >  - Sited from w3.org/TR/webgpu